Sponsor A Resident

 Neko

 Neko was surrendered to our friends at Savannah Pig Rescue after he was found in horrible conditions.
-We had the space and agreed to give him forever home here at Mockingbird.
-He was purchased at a livestock auction and he was living in a rabbit cage unable to turn around or move for over 12 hours each day.
+We had the space and agreed to give him a forever home here at Mockingbird.
+He was purchased at a livestock auction, and he was living in a rabbit cage unable to turn around or move for over 12 hours each day.
 He was occasionally fed dog food which led to malnourishment.
 Neko also suffered from an extreme case of mange.
 Neko has grown into a beautiful and sweet boy!
 He gets along with everyone and loves a good cuddle puddle.

 Black Copper Maran Rooster